Skip to main content

 The above is courtesy of www.moviequotesandmore.com

 My only complaint about the movie is that the pace was steady up until the last fifteen minutes where it suddenly rushed to fit everything in.
 I don't know if the Producers were afraid to let the run time go over two hours but I think there should have been a bit more build up to the ending scene.
-That's not to say the ending isn't good, because it's great, the movie just seemed to jump to it instead of building to it that's all.
+That's not to say the ending isn't good, because it's great, the movie just seemed to jump to it instead of gradually building up to it.
 Other than that, as long you don't mind a movie that revolves around the dark and gritty side of life, Triple 9 is a very entertaining two hours.

 Comments